 Supporting people to have healthier, longer lives: remaining healthy and independent for as long as possible, with the ability to access flexible age-related services and choices when needed.

 Enabling people to live in their home and community: possess homes and services that enable continued mobility and assist with remaining independent in a community of one’s choosing

-With these principles in mind, conduct a psychosocial assessment around the pillars of active ageing with appropriate follow-up as necessary:
+With these principles and factors in mind, conduct a psychosocial assessment around the pillars of active ageing with appropriate follow-up as necessary:

 Health—diet, falls risk (home environment), physical activity, knowledge of health information, use of health services (e.g. GP, Meals on Wheels, Commonwealth Home Support Package, My Aged Care)

 Participation—work, family, friends, community, loneliness